Aim for It

 Prepare for Blended Learning

-- Make sure to watch the lesson video on this page.
+- Watch the lesson video on this page.

-- Read through the student material for this lesson via the link on this page, or in the SPIKE App.
+- Read through the pupil material for this lesson in the SPIKE App or via the link on this page.

 - Providing various methods of virtual collaboration.
 Here are some examples:

 - Digital versions of pupil worksheets